anaclumos/extracranial/Research/pages/Microsoft.md

 ### [Microsoft in talks to acquire a 49% stake in ChatGPT owner OpenAI](https://watcher.guru/news/microsoft-plans-to-acquire-a-49-stake-in-chatgpt-owner-openai)

-- The ChatGPT owner hopes to garner $1 billion in revenue by 2024.
-Therefore, the latest partnership could be a blessing for Microsoft considering its counterpart [[Google]] has been exploring the AI ecosystem.
-Consequently, the increased demand for AI products could drive Microsoft to greater heights
+- The [[ChatGPT]] owner hopes to garner $1 billion in revenue by 2024.
+Therefore, the latest partnership could be a blessing for Microsoft, considering its counterpart [[Google]] has been exploring the [[AI]] ecosystem.
+Consequently, the increased demand for [[AI]] products could drive Microsoft to greater heights
-- Over the weekend, news broke out about Microsoft incorporating ChartGPT into its office software which includes Word, Outlook, and PowerPoint.
+- Over the weekend, news broke out about Microsoft incorporating [[ChatGPT]] into its office software, including Word, Outlook, and PowerPoint.
 The Information reported the possibility of this inclusion

 ### [How Microsoft attempted to make the Xbox 360 dashboard load faster](https://eaton-works.com/2023/01/09/how-microsoft-attempted-to-make-the-xbox-360-dashboard-load-faster/)